warmans/rsk-search/README.md

 2. Run `make update.transcriptions SPOTIFY_TOKEN=[my token]`
 3. Re-generate DB/Search index with `make init.all`.

 Generating a spotify token.
-You can just generate one for the from here if you are logged in: https://developer.spotify.com/console/get-search-item/ (click GET TOKEN)
+You can just generate one here if you are logged in: https://developer.spotify.com/console/get-search-item/ (click GET TOKEN)

 ## Deployment